 Relaxed and friendly, an easy-going environment perfect for sightseeing, conference folks and all around visiting.
 Easy walking distance to all sorts of restaurants and eateries from upscale to on-the- run.
 Breakfast is supplied.

 Please note that I do not consider my place easily child-friendly.
 General rule is that I accept guests that are undergraduates and older.
 It is only through special request and mutual consent that ones younger might be even considered.
 Know even if everyone is sleeping in the same room- or even the same bed- there is an additional charge for every person more than one person.
 (Thanks for your understanding!)

 Guests are welcome to come and go as they please.
 Breakfast supplies are available; coffee, tea, yogurt, cereal, milk, bread, jams & jellies.The coffee maker and hot water kettle are in the kitchen and guests are encouraged to help themselves in the morning.
 In good weather (or in times a smoke is needed, including winter time) there is a covered front porch.
 In winter months, and at an additional charge, arrangements can be made to use the bedroom's fireplace.
-Any use of the fireplace must be handled by me.
+No use of the fireplace without my supervision.
 (If the temperature is less than 45 degrees (F) the fire place will not draw.)

 People are welcome to use the living room/dining room for breakfast.
 The washer and dryer also can be made available with some advance notice.

 Interaction with Guests